sgkit-dev/bio2zarr/docs/intro.md

 `bio2zarr` is in development, contributions, feedback and issues are welcome at the [GitHub repository](https://github.com/sgkit-dev/bio2zarr).

-Support for converting PLINK data to VCF Zarr is partially implemented, and adding BGEN and [tskit](https://tskit.dev/) support is also planned.
 If you would like to see
-support for other formats (or an interested in helping with implementing), please open an [issue on Github](https://github.com/sgkit-dev/bio2zarr/issues) to discuss!
+support for other formats such as BGEN (or an interested in helping with implementing), please open an [issue on Github](https://github.com/sgkit-dev/bio2zarr/issues) to discuss!